Why Some People Feel More Lonely Than Others

 Further, living with chronic health conditions, and mental illnesses like bipolar disorder, anxiety, and depression, can also make people feel lonely.
 Encountering racism, ableism, and probably even casteism — as a person with a disability, or as an individual from a marginalized social group — are also well-known culprits behind inducing loneliness.
 Studies show gender minorities, too, are more likely to be vulnerable to poor mental health due to systemic injustices.

 As such, simply blaming one’s loneliness on their ability to regulate their emotions, when factors beyond their control can be fuelling the feeling, doesn’t seem right.
-The study may offer emotional regulation as a lens to look at loneliness, but the spectrum of what people and why they feel it is weaved with complexity.
+The study may offer emotional regulation as a lens to look at loneliness, but the spectrum of what people feel, and why they feel it, is a complex web.

 Having said that, targeting one’s emotional regulation strategies to help them cope with feeling lonely, could still prove to be a much-need treatment strategy.